Planning Your Trip to Italy + Our Itinerary

 Ciao bellas (and fellas).
 I just returned from an amazing 10 days in Italy and, because many of you asked, wanted to share our itinerary and also some highlights from the trip.

 First, I must give credit to our lovely travel agent, Melissa Rosenbloum.
 I highly recommend working with her to plan your dream trip (bonus: no cost to you).

-Next, I’m going to outline the trip and then give some pointers on packing, so keep scrolling for those!
+Next, I’m going to outline the trip to Italy and then give some pointers on packing, so keep scrolling for those!